ripsline/Virtual-Private-Node/README.md

 You'll be prompted to:
 1. Create your admin account
-2. Set up your Bitcoin wallet
+2. Set up your Bitcoin wallet (Optional)
 3. Configure Lightning Network

 ### Important Credentials